linklab-uva/f1tenth_gtc_tutorial/README.md

 user@computer:$ roslaunch racecar_gazebo racecar_simplerun.launch
 ```

-Bring up the wall-following nodes using the following command.
+Next, Bring up the wall-following ROS nodes using the following command.
 You should notice the F1/10 racecar moving immediately.

 ```console
 user@computer:$ roslaunch simulator simple_run.launch
 ```

-To adjust the distance from the wall, you can change the values in the '/src/f1tenth/virtual/simulator/nodes/simple_run/pid_error.py' like the following:
+To adjust the distance from the wall, you can change the values in the '/src/f1tenth/virtual/simulator/nodes/simple_run/pid_error.py'
+For example, like so :

 ```python
 DESIRED_DISTANCE_RIGHT = 1.0 # distance from right wall in meters
 DESIRED_DISTANCE_LEFT  = 0.8 # distance from left wall in meters
 ```

-### Tutorial 2: Mapping a closed environment using Hector Mapping
+### Tutorial 2: Simultaneous Localization and Mapping [SLAM] using Hector Mapping

 ![](assets/loop/mapping.gif)

-It is important that you do not have multiple installations of hector_slam package.
+Note: It is important that you do not have multiple installations of hector_slam package.
 ROS will not build multiple packages with the same name, but sometimes it can overlook existing installations if your workspace is not sourced.

 Before we proceed to mapping, we have to make some changes to the hector_slam launch files to make it work with the F1/10 package.
-To do this execute the following:
+To do so, execute the following commands in a new terminal:

 ```console
 user@computer:$ roscd hector_mapping/launch/
 user@computer:$ gedit mapping_default.launch
 ```

-Make the following changes to this file:
+Make the following changes to the mapping_default.launch file:

 1. Change the name of *base_frame*
 ```xml